Do Students Get Free Dental Care in the UK? - true student | true

 Your university may even provide free contraception, too.
 Look out for stalls at freshers week events, for example.

-Learn more about where you can get contraception, plus information about the different methods, in this NHS contraception guide
+Learn more about where you can get contraception, plus information about the different methods in this guide: NHS Contraception Guide.

 You’re not automatically guaranteed a free eye test as a student.
 But you can get one for free if you’re: